Polymer/old-docs-site/articles/spa.md

         {name: 'Single', hash: 'one'},
         {name: 'page', hash: 'two'},
         {name: 'app', hash: 'three'},
-        {name: 'using', hash: 'four'},
-        {name: 'Polymer', hash: 'five'}
+        ...
       ];
     </script>

 Notice that `<core-animated-pages>` and `<core-menu>` are **linked by binding their `selected` attributes** together.
 Now, when a user clicks on a nav item the view updates accordingly.
-The `valueattr="hash"` tells both elements to use the `hash` attribute as the selected value.
+The `valueattr="hash"` tells both elements to use the `hash` attribute on each item as the selected value.

 {%raw%}
     <!-- data-bind the menu selection with the page selection -->